monisha-jega/monisha-jega.github.io/_pages/about.md

 ---

 <br> <br>
-I am a Software Engineer in Google India.
-I am part of the Editors Intelligence team in Bangalore, which majorly feals with spelling and grammar corrections in Google Workspace.
-I graduated from the Indian Institute of Technology Madras with a Dual Degree (B.Tech and M.Tech) in Computer Science and Engineering.
-I have previously interned at the Indian Institute of Science, Adobe Research Labs and Google India.
+I am a Software Engineer in _Google India_.
+I am part of the _Editors Intelligence_ team in Bangalore, which majorly builds and maintains spelling and grammar correction systems for Google Docs, Sheets and Slides.
+I graduated from the _Indian Institute of Technology Madras_ with a Dual Degree (B.Tech and M.Tech) in Computer Science and Engineering.
+I have previously interned at the _Indian Institute of Science_, _Adobe Research Labs_ and _Google India_.

 My primary research interest is Natural Language Processing.
 I have worked on projects such on paraphrase generation, cognitive modelling, text to scene conversion, neural language models, and multimodal dialogue systems.
 I completed my Master's thesis under the guidance of [Prof. Yulia Tsvetkov](www.cs.cmu.edu/~ytsvetko/), Language Technologies Institute, Carnegie Mellon University.
 I have also worked with [Prof. Mitesh Khapra](https://www.cse.iitm.ac.in/~miteshk/) at the Indian Institute of Technology Madras and [Prof. Veni Madhavan](https://www.csa.iisc.ac.in/people/people-faculty-cevm.html) at the Indian Institute of Science.